Xavier-Pisco/IoT-Temperature/README.md

 ### Connecting a mosquitto broker

-In order to connect the mosquitto broker to the Thingsboard it is very important to confiugre the respective device as `Gateway`.
+In order to connect the mosquitto broker to the ThingsBoard it is very important to configure the respective device as `Gateway`.
 Additionally the local broker has to sign into the ThingsBoard using the device access token in its `username` configuration.

 Our configuration file `mosquitto.conf` is included with the code and this documentation file.

 ### Connecting RPC

-We had a lot of issues concerning the RPC capabilities of Thingsboard.
+We had a lot of issues concerning the RPC capabilities of ThingsBoard.
 In order to finally solve it, we needed to

  1. Connect our own mosquitto broker
- 2. Let subscribe to the specific incoming topic that is used for RPC.
+ 2. Subscribe the broker to the specific incoming topic that is used for RPC (`v1/devices/me/rpc/request/+`).

-If the ESP is connected directly to the Thingsboard or the broker subscribes to a wildcard topic, the service won't work, but instead Thingsboard will throw a HTTP 504 Gateway Timeout error.
+If the ESP is connected directly to the ThingsBoard or the broker subscribes to a wildcard topic, the service won't work and the ThingsBoard will throw a 504 Gateway Timeout error.